dotnetcore/NPOI/README.md

 ###  NPOI.Core

-This project is the .NET version of POI Java project.
+This project is the .NET Core version of POI Java project.
 With NPOI, you can read/write Office 2003/2007 files very easily.

 ### NPOI Core here, NPOI elsewhere